staruser143/dash-app/analysis/scaling_atlas_vs_cosmosdb.md

-Sure!
-Let's compare the scaling features of **Azure Cosmos DB for MongoDB** and **MongoDB Atlas** to ensure operational efficiency:
+Comparison of the scaling features of **Azure Cosmos DB for MongoDB** and **MongoDB Atlas** to ensure operational efficiency:

 ### **Azure Cosmos DB for MongoDB**:
 1. **Vertical Scaling**:
-   - **Compute Scaling**: You can scale up or down the compute resources (vCores and RAM) without downtime.
+   - **Compute Scaling**: We can scale up or down the compute resources (vCores and RAM) without downtime.
-   - **Storage Scaling**: You can increase the storage size independently of compute resources.
+   - **Storage Scaling**: We can increase the storage size independently of compute resources.
    - **Zero Downtime**: Scaling operations are performed live without disrupting the service.

 2. **Horizontal Scaling**: